Close Menu

 If your arthritis affects your legs, knees, or your lumbar spine, then you are likely having trouble walking, standing, and climbing stairs.
 You also may have problems when you kneel, stoop, and squat.

 If that is the case, your RFC may limit you to no more than sedentary work.
-Sedentary work is desk work or seated work.
-Work where you need to sit up to six hours in an eight hour work day.
+Desk work is seated work.
+It is work that requires being able to sit up to six hours in an eight hour work day.
 Typically, in seated work, you are not required to lift more than 10 pounds.
 The problem with seated work is that due to osteoarthritis, you may not be able to sit for so many hours.
 Likewise, you may have trouble walking the other two hours of the workday.

 OSTEOARTHRITIS IN YOUR ARMS:

 Osteoarthritis in your elbows, shoulders, or hands, can impair your RFC.
 Many jobs require you to lift, type, write, pull, or grab and twist objects.
 If you cannot perform these work tasks due to your osteoarthritis, then you may not be able to work at any job.
 The same is true if you have neck pain.
-Learn more about SSD benefits for neck pain.
-There are some people who experience psoriatic arthritis, this condition is found under another listing.
+Learn about SSD benefits for neck pain.
+There are some people who experience psoriatic arthritis.
+This condition is found under another listing.

-If you are over 50 years old, then the SSA should pay you benefits if you cannot use your hands on more than an occasional basis and you are also limited to sedentary work.
-The reason for that is even if you could perform a skilled desk job, if you cannot use your hands all day, then you cannot do the job.
-Find out more about the Medical Vocational Guidelines
+If you are over 50 years old, then the SSA should pay you benefits if you cannot use your hands and you are also limited to seated work.
+The reason for that is even if you could perform a skilled desk job, if you cannot use your hands all day, then you cannot work.
+Find out about the Medical Vocational Guidelines

 WE HELP WIN YOUR OSTEOARTHRITIS BENEFITS

-If you cannot work due to osteoarthritis, then Cannon Disability Law can help you apply for SSD and SSI benefits.
+If you cannot work due to osteoarthritis, then our SSD law firm can help you apply for SSDI and SSI benefits.
 Also, we can help you appeal an SSA denial.
 Additionally, we will represent you in court at your hearing.
-We will help you be a witness in your case.
+We will help you testify in your case.
 If necessary, we can appeal your case to the Appeals Council.
 The Appeals Council is an appeal board that reviews cases throughout the entire country.
-Find out more here about the Appeals Council.
+Find out about the Appeals Council.

-Your ability to receive Medicaid and Medicare depends upon whether or not you are successful with your benefits case.
-You are going to need health insurance to care for your health.
+Your ability to receive Medicaid benefits and Medicare depends upon whether or not you are successful with your benefits case.
+You are going to need health insurance to get treatment.

 WHAT WE DO TO HELP YOU WIN SSD & SSI BENEFITS

 You do not have to obtain benefits for osteoarthritis on your own.
 We can help file your SSD and SSI application.
-Also, we can help you through the stages of appeal during the Social Security process.
+Also, we can help you through the stages of appeal during the SSA review process.
 That way, you can focus on your health.
 Our attorneys and staff can:

-If you file your application for SSD benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for SSD benefits online at Social Security’s website, then you have 6 months to complete it.
 You submit your application online.
 After that, the SSA sends you a summary of your application in the mail.

 HOW WILL YOU PAY THE ATTORNEY FEE?